Updated: Apr 13

-One question I know I'll get asked every time I go to a networking meeting is 'what does a freelance copywriter do?'
-I explain that my words end up in brochures, on websites - sometimes even on beer mats and bag labels and up go the eyebrows.
+One question I know I'll get asked every time I go to a networking meeting is 'what does a freelance copywriter do?'.
+I explain that my words end up in brochures or on websites - sometimes even on beer mats and bag labels and up go the eyebrows.

 No, those words didn't get there by themselves.

 But how much do you know about what a copywriter does and how they do it?

 We'll work anywhere

 I remember finishing references for a thought leadership website piece in between sips in a coffee shop.
 I did the bulk of the work for the multi-national insurance company at my desk at home but for some reason, the final stages required a change of scene and a Belgian chocolate square.
 Then there's the time I wrapped up 116 bag descriptions for a catalogue nestled into the corner of a hospital waiting room and I can't count the times I've balanced the laptop on my steering wheel in the school car-park to meet a deadline.

 Of course, I'm often working in-house with my favourite agency.
 That's because I love the people and the cake is to die for (not to mention the top-notch vegan nosh on the market).

 And then in recent months, we've all been working from home.
 I've often had my laptop on the side while I've had something on the stove and I love the inspiration working in the garden brings.

 Built into every project is thinking time.
 Time to find the story, time to research, time to structure, time to get a feeling for what it's about and what the client wants.
 No decent writer will start work without thinking time because it's false economy - unnecessary edits and rewrites cost time and money.

 Like most creatives, integrity is important.
 We don't like turning out rushed work, it just doesn't feel right.